 Fo-ti is also called he shou wu, which means "black-haired Mr. He" in Chinese.
 This name refers to a legend of an older villager named Mr. He who took fo-ti and restored his black hair, youthful appearance and sexual vitality.
-For more information about fo-ti, read the Fo-Ti Fact Sheet.
+Check out my article on Fo-Ti.

 L-arginine is not a herb but an amino acid that has numerous functions in the body.
 It has been used for erectile dysfunction and is often promoted as a Viagra alternative.
-For more information about L-arginine, read the L-Arginine Fact Sheet.
+Get more info on L-Arginine.

 Damiana is a plant native to Mexico and the southern United States.
 It has been widely used as an aphrodisiac in Mexico for men and women.
-For more information about damiana, read the Damiana Fact Sheet.
+Check out my article on Damiana.

 6) Tribulus Terrestris

 Tribulus terrestris is a herb that has been used in the traditional medicine of China and India for centuries.
 It was only in the mid-90s when Eastern European Olympic athletes claimed that tribulus contributed to their success that tribulus became known in the North America.
-For more information about tribulus, read the Tribulus Fact Sheet.
+For more on this herb, read my article on Tribulus.

 Tongkat Ali is a tree native to Malaysia, Thailand, and Indonesia.
 It was dubbed the "Asian Viagra" in a May 1999 report in the New Sunday Times.
-For more information about tongkat ali, read the Tongkat Ali.
+See Tongkat Ali for more about this herb.

 According to folklore, ancient Incan warriors took maca before going off to battle to make them physically strong.
 However, they were later prohibited from taking it, in order to protect conquered women from their heightened libidos.
-For more information about maca, read the Maca Fact Sheet.
+For more on maca, read my Maca article.

 9) Muira Puama

 Muira puama, also called "potency wood" is a small Brazilian tree that grows across the Amazon river basin.
 It has a long history of use in Brazilian folk medicine as an aphrodisiac.
-For more information about muira puama, read the Muira Puama Fact Sheet.
+For more information, see Muira Puama.